 And of course, there were related tensions as well.
 For example,

-Many Jews hesitated to receive Gentiles into full fellowship in the church in Acts chapter 11, and many resisted loosening Old Testament dietary restrictions in Acts chapter 11.
+Many Jews hesitated to receive Gentiles into full fellowship in the church in Acts 11, and many resisted loosening Old Testament dietary restrictions in Acts 11.

 But this growth was not without opposition.
-This persecution included the death of James in Acts chapter 12 and the imprisonment of Peter in Acts chapter 12.
+This persecution included the death of James in Acts 12 and the imprisonment of Peter in Acts 12.